bitwuzla/bitwuzla/docs/python/api.rst

 :class:`bitwuzla.RoundingMode` value for RoundingMode values, and a :code:`bool` value for Boolean values.

+Additionally, for floating-point values, :obj:`bitwuzla.Term.value()` allows to retrieve the assignment split into assignment strings for the sign bit, the exponent and the significand.

 In our case, we can query the assignments of :code:`x` and :code:`y`, both bit-vector terms, as binary strings: